theSLWayne/Video_Face_Blur/README.md

 ## 3. How to Run

 `blur_faces.py` can be used to blur faces in a video.
-The syntax as belows:
+The syntax as below:

 ```
 python blur_faces.py --video_path path/to/the/video/file